zuozhenggh/learning-library/oci-library/oci-hol/oci-artificial-intelligence/ai-vision-dls/dls-bulk-label/dls-bulk-label.md

 # Use DLS to Bulk Label Dataset

 ## Introduction
-In this lab, we will provide a .zip file containing biomedical images separated into 3 subfolders based on how each image has been medically classified.
-In this lab, participants will download this .zip file, bulk upload the images to object storage, and will create a labeled dataset using the Data Labeling Service and custom bulk-labeling code.
+In this lab, we will provide a ZIP file containing biomedical images separated into 3 subfolders based on how each image has been medically classified.
+In this lab, participants will download this ZIP file, bulk upload the images to object storage, and will create a labeled dataset using the Data Labeling Service and custom bulk-labeling code.

 *Estimated Time*: 60 minutes